|

 You simply measure, cut, place it over your staple line and use a hammer to hammer in the studs that have the nails/spikes on them.

-Step 6: Re-covering the underside of the chair seat
+Step 6: Re-covering the Underside of the Seat

 how to reupholster a dining chair - adding extra padding